-This means avoid having just one monster campaign.
-You shouldn’t be going full-time off of the dollar amount or just 1 ad campaign.
-You should be going full time, maybe when you have 5 or 10 winning campaigns, on multiple traffic sources!
+This means you need to avoid having just one large campaign.
+You shouldn’t be going full-time off of the dollar amount or a single ad campaign.
+You should only go full time when you have 5 or 10 winning campaigns, over multiple traffic sources.

 I tell them, “It’s not just about having 1 big campaign!
-It’s about have 10+ Big Campaigns!”
+It’s about having 10+ Big Campaigns!”

 So How Do You Get Diverse?

-You can’t be an affiliate who just does car insurance on Facebook and think they can go full time just doing that.
+You can’t be an affiliate who just does car insurance on Facebook and think you can go full time just doing that.

 a) Multiple campaigns in different verticals.

-Let’s say that you have a really strong car insurance campaign on Facebook, you should also try to run that campaign on Bing Search, Google AdWords Search PPC, Adwords Display, run it on YouTube as well.
+Let’s say that you have a really strong car insurance campaign on Facebook, you should also try the same campaign over Bing Search, Google AdWords Search PPC, Adwords Display, run it on YouTube as well.

-“Don’t put all of your eggs in one basket with one single traffic source.”
+“Don’t put all of your eggs in one basket with a single traffic source.”

 About four years ago, we decided to diversify.
 What’s different nowadays is that we are not completely reliant on our email income.
-(We used to be, when we started off!)
-We now have Facebook income, native ads, some SEO traffic, YouTube running as well right now, as well as email traffic.
+(We used to be when we started off!)
+Now we have Facebook income, native ads, some SEO traffic, YouTube, and email traffic.

-In order to make a stable, full-time business that is really substantial, you need to build a model that is bulletproof, and the model has to be able to withstand some potential storms.
+In order to build a stable, substantial, full-time business, you need to have a model that is bulletproof, and the model has to be able to withstand any potential storms.

 Build a team!

-When you are alone, at least think about how you are going to get that first virtual assistant or first media buyer to start helping you on your campaigns.
+When you are alone, at least think about how you are going to get that first virtual assistant or first media buyer to start helping you with your campaigns.

 I hope this video blog brought a lot of value to you.

 We have a very fast-growing Facebook group called Affiliates Ask Anything.
-The goal here is to build an extremely large learning community to make it the Number One place for affiliate marketing knowledge on the internet.
-The majority of the information is free.
+The goal here is to build an extremely large community to make it the #1 place for affiliate marketing knowledge on the internet.

 Do you get more detailed information and get more advanced training in the paid material that we have?